Skip to content

 A randomly selected opinion: "RF Engineering is one of the most interesting and challenging parts of Electrical Engineering due to its high computational complexity of nightmarish tasks like impedance matching of interconnected blocks, associated with the practical implementation of RF solutions." (circuitdigest.com)

 Amateur radio (ham radio, see Wikipedia) is about making wireless, mostly two-way contacts - for the sake of making contacts.
-Not for communication (although you will make friends), not for broadcasting (except in emergency), not for making calculated links between two points, and not for chatting.
-But nobody's perfect, so we definitely do some of the latter. :-)
+Not for communication (although you will make friends), not for broadcasting (except in emergencies), not for making calculated links between two points, and not for chatting.
+But nobody is perfect, so we definitely do some of the latter. :-)

-It traditionally incorporates the idea of fighting the ever changing propagation of radio waves of the bands by developing better equipments; radios, antennas, instruments.
+It traditionally incorporates the idea of fighting the ever-changing propagation of the radio waves of the bands by developing better equipment; radios, antennas, instruments.
 For the contacts (QSO's) that are more difficult to achieve, and for the joy of learning the vastly complex radio technology, just as the rock climbers enjoy the details and efforts of their battles against some earth formations and the elements.

-The digital age has brought many improvements, which may seem to stir up the waters by making computing and the computers part of the equipment, including the receiver and transmitter circuits themselves, and yes, there is the internet to transfer lots of data easily - but there is no fundamental change in how enchanting radio waves are.
-Some of them still allow the very long-distance contacts between two stations on opposite sides of the globe.
-They can use state-of-the-art equipments, as well as cheap electronics and simple wire antennas using only the amount of energy necessary to light a small light bulb, and no other infrastructure is needed to succeed.
-Technological advancements have even opened up new areas of experimentation, allowing performances that analogue radio circuits and stages could never achieve.
+The digital age has brought many improvements that may seem to stir up the waters by making computing and the computers part of the equipment, including the receiver and transmitter circuits themselves, and yes, there is the Internet to easily transfer lots of data - but there is no fundamental change in how enchanting radio waves are.
+Some of them still allow the very long distance contacts between two stations on opposite sides of the globe.
+They can use state-of-the-art equipment, as well as cheap electronics and simple wire antennas, with using only the amount of energy required to light a small light bulb, and no other infrastructure is needed to succeed.
+Technological advances have even opened up new areas of experimentation, allowing performances that analog radio circuits and stages could never achieve.

 So, let's see that ham biography...